Gorgias macros to guide returns without a portal: A 2026 guide

 Think of Gorgias macros as pre-written templates or canned responses.
 They're a handy tool for your support team to answer common questions in a snap.
 Their main job is to populate the message body for you, and they can even pull in customer details like their name ("{{Customer First Name}}") or most recent order number ("{{Number of last order}}") using variables.

 They are the first step toward automation in Gorgias, designed to cut down on repetitive typing and keep your responses consistent.
 Many teams even share their best macro templates in the Gorgias Community for all sorts of scenarios, including the all-too-common return request.
-They’re a solid starting point, but as you’ll soon find out, they’re just that, a start.
+They’re a solid foundation for your support operations.

 How to use Gorgias macros to guide returns

 Alright, so how do you put these tools to work and build a workflow for returns?
-Let's get into it, starting with the problem and then building a macro-based solution.
+Let's get into it, starting with the challenge and then building a macro-based solution.

 The problem: The cost of manual returns